SantiagoHerreraH/Galaga_on_GameObject-Component_Engine/README.md

 		- lets you control which transformation variables you want the Transform to be affected by its parent transformation
 			- for instance, have rotation and translation be affected by scene graph, but not scale
 - Physics systems
-	- 2d collision systems for solid and nonsolid rects
+	- 2d collision systems for solid and nonsolid rectangles
 	- 2d Rigidbody systems
 	- Movement system for physics interaction
 - A State Machine that functions as a state graph